AndrewSaraev/STAA/README.md

 # Simple Temporal Anti-Aliasing
 *STAA* is an image effect for Unity engine.
-It is an atempt to implement a temporal AA based just on color data without trying to use any motion reprojection.
+It is an atempt to implement a temporal AA based just on a color data without trying to use any motion reprojection.
 It jitters the camera projection matrix and combine the rendered frame with history frames.

 ### Setup
 - Add *STAA.cs* to a camera game object
 - Assign *STAA.shader* as a shader property of STAA component

 ### Settings
-- *Pattern* – sub-pixel sample count (2x Quincunx, 4x, 8x)
+- *Pattern* – sub-pixel sampling pattern (2x Quincunx, 4x, 8x)
-- *Rejection* – sensitivity of a processed pixel fallback to an unjittered raw pixel.
+- *Rejection* – sensitivity of a fallback to a simply unjittered raw pixel.
 Prevents ghosting

 ### Wrapping around another anti-aliasing
-Usually rejected pixels fall back to raw frame data, but that data can be altered with the help of *STAAResolve.cs* to get the best of different types of anti-aliasing.
+Usually rejected pixels fall back to raw frame data, but that data can be altered with a help of *STAAResolve.cs* to get the best of different types of anti-aliasing.

 Components should go in this order:
 - *STAA*